jackreichert/a-wp-react-redux-theme/README.md

 ## Current Features
 If you install it in WordPress v4.7 or greater **it will work out of the box** and have many of the features you'd want in a simple blog.

+(Almost) out of the box, note: you need to enable pretty permalinks...

 **Existing features include:**
 - Dynamic menus (main menu + footer menu)